-Ensuring business continuity with your critical vendors requires not only responding to (and potentially recovering from) a continuity event (like COVID-19), but also ensuring you have the right plan, controls and oversight in place to ensure stability for the long haul.
+Ensuring business continuity with your critical vendors requires not only responding to (and potentially recovering from) a continuity event, but also ensuring you have the right plan, controls and oversight in place to ensure stability for the long haul.

 Here are 19 best practices to manage business continuity with your critical vendors.

-Response Activities – These are the immediate activities you undertake to assess risks with your vendors, and deal with unplanned disruptions in operations, when responding to a business continuity event.
+These are the immediate activities you undertake to assess risks with your vendors when a continuity event has occurred.

-- Identify all of your vendors that are fundamental to your critical operational activities.
-Hopefully they have already been identified through your own business continuity planning.
+- Identify your critical vendors.
+These should have already been identified through your own business continuity planning.

 - Review their contractual provisions to refresh your understanding of service level agreements, payment terms, potential legal risks and, in case needed, termination provisions.